krishnanlab/obnb/README.md

 lp_trainer = LabelPropagationTrainer(metrics)
 ```

-Then, use the `eval_multi_ovr` method of the trainer to evaluate a given ML model over all tasks
+Then, use the `fit_and_eval` method of the trainer to evaluate a given ML model over all tasks
 in a one-vs-rest setting.

 ```python